How to Make Café-Quality Coffee Without Fancy Equipment

 • Immersion (French press): 1:15 (e.g., 25 g coffee to 375 g water)

 These are starting points, not commandments.
-If your cup is too sour and thin, grind finer or lengthen brew time slightly.
+If your cup is too sour and thin, grind finer or lengthen the brew time slightly.
 If it’s too bitter or muddy, grind coarser or shorten brew time.

 Temperature, Bloom, and Agitation—The “Flavor Steering Wheel”